twyouens/MyPSC/README.md

-# PSCTT
+# PSC Basic Intranet
-Peter Symonds College Train Times
+This is basic version of the Peter Symonds College Intranet using the PSC data service API.
+Addionally I am using my own api from my company to provide timetable sharing with friends.